Fifty Shades Freed: Plot

-The next two mornings, Anastasia and Christian barely speak to each other: Christian is angry over the unplanned pregnancy; Anastasia is upset about his late-night encounter with Elena, though Christian insists their relationship is long-since over.
-When Christian is away on a business for a few days, Ana receives a call from Jack Hyde.
+The next two mornings, Anastasia and Christian barely speak to each other, though he insists his and Elena's relationship is long-since over.
+When Christian is away on business for a few days, Ana receives a call from Hyde.
 He has kidnapped Mia Grey and demands $5 million in two hours.
 He warns Ana not to tell anyone or he will kill Mia.

-Anastasia feigns illness and returns home to escape her bodyguard, Sawyer.
+Anastasia feigns illness and returns home to escape her bodyguard.
 She takes a gun and goes to the bank.
-While collecting the money, the suspicious bank manager calls Christian, who believes Ana is leaving him.
-To protect Mia's life, Ana lies to Christian, saying she is leaving him to raise the baby alone.
-Hyde instructs Ana to leave her phone but she tricks him by taking the bank manager's phone instead and dropping it in the trash.
-She leaves via the back entrance to a waiting car, shocked that Hyde's accomplice is Elizabeth Morgan, her co-worker.
-When handing over the money, Hyde tries to kill Ana out of vengeance for losing his job, causing Elizabeth to feel guilty for being involved.
-Angered by his behavior and his hurting Ana, Elizabeth argues with Hyde.
-On the ground and bruised, Ana shoots Hyde in the leg.
-As Ana starts to black out she hears Christian calling her name.
+Before collecting the money, the suspicious bank manager calls Christian, who asks Ana what is going on.
+He initially believes she is leaving him, but realizes something is amiss.
+She then approaches a waiting car, shocked that Hyde's accomplice is Elizabeth Morgan, her co-worker.
+Hyde had instructed Ana to ditch her phone, but she tricks him by hiding her phone in the bag of money and handing over the manager's phone to be discarded instead.
+With her real phone in the bag, Christian and Taylor, who have already learned of Mia's disappearance and called 911, trace Ana's location.
+When Ana and Liz arrive at Hyde's location, an angry Hyde hits Ana out of vengeance for losing his job and Ana falls to the ground, hitting her head, causing Elizabeth to worry for Ana's safety.
+Angry, Elizabeth argues with Hyde.
+With Ana on the ground, and Hyde distracted by Liz, Ana shoots Hyde in the leg.
+As she starts to black out she hears Christian calling her name.